-Mandy Batjula is a Gupapuyngu woman and daughter of esteemed community leader, Helen Milminydjarrk.
-Batjula lives and works alongside her mother and mothers sisters including senior artists Ruth Nalmarrkarra, Margaret Rarru and Helen Ganalmirrawuy.
+Mandy Batjula Gaykamaŋu is a Gupapuyŋu woman, daughter of esteemed community leader, Helen Milminydjarrk.
+She lives and works alongside her mother and mother’s sisters, including senior artists Ruth Nalmakarra, Margaret Rarru and Helen Ganalmirriwuy.

 The daily routine at the camp of Batjula and her mothers is set by the rhythm of harvesting, preparing, dying and weaving bush fibres.
-Batjula is a young artist however the precision and detail of her work is of a standard usually attributed to the most senior of weavers.
-As well as being an accomplished weaver Batjula paints her clan designs associated with the Djankawu Sisters on bark, larrakitj (burial poles) and archival paper.
+She is a young artist, however the precision and detail of her work is of a standard usually attributed to the most senior weavers.
+In addition to her weaving practice, she also paints her clan designs associated with the Djan’kawu Sisters on bark, Dupun (burial poles) and archival paper.

-Depending on the season and ceremonial obligations Batjula lives and works between her grandmothers homeland of Langarra (Howard Island) and Yurrwi (Milingimbi).
+Depending on the season and ceremonial obligations Batjula divides her time between her grandmother’s homeland of Laŋarra (Howard Island) and Yurrwi (Milingimbi).

 Batjula has recently delivered workshops on weaving and natural dye processes at the Makarrata, Milingimbi (2016) and Gattjirrk Festival (2016).
 Her work has been shown in group exhibitions nationally and is held in collections such as those of the Berndt Museum at the University of Western Australia and the Australian Embassy in Washington DC.